-Barrow resigned after just a season and a half in Detroit due to disagreements with management, and he continued to purchase various minor league clubs before becoming president of the International League in 1911.
-After guiding the league through World War I, Barrow eagerly accepted owner Harry Frazee’s offer to manage the Boston Red Sox in 1918.
+Barrow resigned after just a season and a half in Detroit due to disagreements with management and he continued to purchase various minor league clubs before becoming president of the International League in 1911.
+After guiding the league after the United States entered World War I, Barrow accepted owner Harry Frazee’s offer to manage the Boston Red Sox in 1918.

 Inheriting a talented roster, Barrow captured a World Series championship with the Red Sox in his debut season.
 Though he managed for only three seasons in Boston, Barrow made a decision that would forever change the complexion of professional baseball.
 At the suggestion of future Hall of Famer Harry Hooper, Barrow converted star pitcher George Herman Ruth into a full-time outfielder to take full advantage of Ruth’s hitting ability.
 It was a decision that would enable the Babe to become the most famous slugger in baseball history.

 “At an exhibition game against the Giants at Tampa, Babe caught hold of a pitch and nudged the longest drive I have ever seen,” Barrow later told The Saturday Evening Post.
 “That strengthened my belief that my moundsman could do my Red Sox more good taking his cut at the plate daily.”